Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

   - One hibernate cycle causes five tearing-safe-programming-cycles

-The figure "Overview Data and Key Store" below provides an overview of all data and key objects hosted by the OPTIGA™ and the recommended maximum cycling (color coding) per object.
+The figure "Overview Data and Key Store" below provides an overview of all data and key objects hosted by the OPTIGA™ Trust M and the recommended maximum cycling (color coding) per object.
 In case those recommendations are meet and for higher cycled data objects the homogeneous distributed of applied programming cycles across lifetime are respected, the data